Prafull Shiledar

-Prafull Shiledar (born 30 June 1962) is an Indian poet writing in Marathi language.
-He also writes in Hindi.
+Prafull Shiledar (born 30 June 1962) is an Indian poet.
 He has four poetry collections in Marathi, two in Hindi, one in Kannada, one in Odia, six edited books and six translated books.
-He has written prose on socio- literary issues.
-He has translated poetry from Indian languages and from Europe, America and Latin America.
+He has written prose on socio-literary issues.
+Along with this, he has translated poetry from Indian languages and poetry from Europe, America and Latin America.

-His poems are translated into many Indian languages including Hindi, English, Malayalam, Kannada, Telugu, Manipuri, Gujarati, Nepali, Odia, Punjabi, Dakhani and foreign languages including Slovak, Turkish & German.
+His poems have been translated into Indian languages including Hindi, English, Malayalam, Kannada, Telugu, Manipuri, Gujarati, Nepali, Odia, Punjabi, Dakhani and into foreign languages including Slovak, Turkish & German.
 His poems are included in national and international poetry anthologies.
 His poetry is in the academic syllabus of Indian universities.

-He has read poetry in literary festivals and events in India, Europe, the US and Middle East.
-He was invited for poetry reading in 11th Ars Poetica Festival, Bratislava, Slovakia.
-He was invited as a fellow writer in the International writer's residency program by Art Omi, New York in Spring 2025.
+Shiledar has participated in poetry readings at literary festivals and events in India, Europe, the US and the Middle East.
+He was invited for poetry reading at the 11th Ars Poetica Festival, Bratislava, Slovakia.
+He was invited as a fellow writer in the international writer's residency program by Art Omi, New York, in spring 2025.

-His poetry and translations are honored by many awards, including Maharashtra State award (Keshavsut Award) for best poetry collection and Sahitya Akademi Translation Award (2018) by Sahitya Akademi, New Delhi.
+His poetry and translations have received many awards, including the Maharashtra State award (Keshavsut Award) for best poetry collection and the Sahitya Akademi Translation Award (2018).

-Since 2018 he is the editor of one of the oldest Marathi literary quarterly 'Ýugvani'.
+Shiledar is currently the editor of one of the oldest Marathi literary quarterlies, Yugvani.